 The NSLM is open for guided tours from 10 am – 4 pm every Tuesday, with self-guided hours from 10 am – 4 pm on Wednesday – Saturday.
 They are closed on Sundays and Mondays, with the exception of Martin Luther King Jr. Day.
 Admission is free for all ages, but do note that if you’re bringing a group of 10 or more for a tour, there will be a $1 fee per person.
 Interested in exploring more of the city’s history?
 Check out our Birmingham historical sites guide today.

 Explore More with Edwards Chevrolet Downtown!

 There’s much more to see after visiting museums in Birmingham, Alabama!
-The team at Edwards Chevrolet Downtown makes a point of staying up-to-date on the latest and greatest in our area, so when you’re searching for off-road trails or other things to do in Birmingham, AL, just contact us online or give us a call at (205) 716-3330.
+The team at Edwards Chevrolet Downtown makes a point of staying up-to-date on the latest and greatest in our area, so when you’re searching for off-road trails or other things to do in Birmingham, AL, including getting in touch with the civil rights history of the city, just contact us online or give us a call at (205) 716-3330.
 We’d love to hear from you!

 More from Edwards Chevrolet Downtown

 The variety to be found within the 2020 Chevy Camaro trim levels has drivers clamoring to get behind the wheel.
 This legendary American muscle car is truly an option for all as the price ranges between $25,000 and $70,590 depending on selected options.
 With four engines, three special editions, and even a convertible option,…